petershaw23/wifi-notify/README.md

 https://core.telegram.org/bots#3-how-do-i-create-a-bot

-note the secret bot token-key. also, define the bot command "wifi" by navigating to "edit bot" -> edit commands
+note the secret bot token-key.

+optional: define the bot command "wifi" by navigating to "edit bot" -> edit commands.

+(sending "wifi" manually to the bot will work aswell)

 ____